 Roadmap for Community Co-power

 The partnerships developed with Community Based Organizations were essential to the success of the Bayview CBTP.
-Similar engagement models should be considered for future work in Bayview-Hunters Point and elsewhere in San Francisco.
+Similar engagement models should be considered for future work in the Bayview and elsewhere in San Francisco.

 Putting the Plan into Action